ErnestoTz-WR/Udemy-VueJS-Maximilian/11-Forms/README.md

 ## Custom forms
-We can create custom elements and use `v-model`
+We can create custom elements and use `v-model`.
+Watch video